MatthewRizzo/spotify_api_scraper/README.md

 * Add the image of each playlist to the playlist table
 * better handle when track has feat artists
 * have clicking on pie chart link to the artist/album itself
+* make end url's not show the long params

 ## Setup Guide
 1. This scrapper requires your Spotify account to have access to the Developer API's